-- When food scraps are left in a landfill or incinerated they release methane.
-Methane gas is 20 times more potent a greenhouse gas than carbon dioxide (epa.gov).
+- When food scraps are left in a landfill or incinerated they release methane, a greenhouse gas that is 80 times as potent as CO₂.

 - Composting is a sustainable alternative that puts the nutrients from our food scraps back into the earth and, eventually, our food system by using the finished compost as a fertilizer for local farms.

 - Composting is the final step to completing a truly sustainable food cycle system.